Assumable Mortgages in Saratoga Springs Utah: Complete Buyer and Seller Guide 2026 | Kat Ashby

 VA Loans — All VA-guaranteed loans are assumable with lender and VA approval.
 Critically: the buyer does NOT have to be a veteran.
 Anyone who meets the lender's credit and income standards can assume a VA loan, according to AmeriSave's 2026 VA assumption guide.
 The VA assumption processing fee is approximately $900, with a 0.5% funding fee on the loan balance for non-veteran buyers.

-USDA Loans — Assumable, and with one important nuance that catches many people off guard: even if the property is no longer in a USDA-eligible rural area, the loan can still be assumed.
+USDA Loans — Assumable, and with one important nuance: even if the property is no longer in a USDA-eligible rural area, the loan can still be assumed.
 As Neighbors Bank's USDA assumption guide confirms: "Even if a home is no longer in a USDA-eligible area, you can still assume the loan since it's already backed by USDA."
-This is also confirmed by mrrate.com's USDA assumption analysis: "Properties in areas later deemed non-rural remain assumable."
+This is particularly relevant in Utah County — some homeowners in Saratoga Springs and Eagle Mountain may have USDA loans from when those areas were still designated rural, and a buyer today could potentially assume one even though no new USDA loan could be originated there now.

 Conventional Loans — Not assumable in standard transactions.